6Morpheus6/pinokio-wiki/README.md

 - Change the color theme
 - [Change the location of your Home directory](#change-the-location-where-apps-are-downloaded-and-installed-home)
 - Troubleshoot (Pinokio 1.2.0 an higher)
   - View or delete the **bin** folder (deleting will remove all pre-requirements.
-They will be reinstalled with the next application you install)
+They will be reinstalled with the next Application you install)
   - View or delete the **cache** folder (deleting will remove all temporary files and some default models.
 These models will be reloaded the next time the App that needs the model is launched)
   - View the **drives** folder (this is the location of the shared custom models used by Stable Diffusion Based Apps)